agm-micro/setup_AG10KL144H/README.md

   You will see `af_quartus.tcl` file included in the project.

 ## 3, Add tcl script to Quartus project:
-  Quartus, Tools -> run Tcl Scripts, Add to porjects, load the `af_quartus.tcl` and run.
+  Quartus, Tools -> run Tcl Scripts, Add to Projects, load the `af_quartus.tcl` and run.
   Compilation the project

 ## 4, Migrate Quartus project on Supra: